 Also check out the Bank of North Dakota for private educational loans.

 Aid for International Students

-International students can apply for EWC’s International Student Scholarship.
-International students can also apply for other EWC scholarships; check our scholarship listing for details on what scholarships may or may not require U.S. citizenship.
+International students can apply for EWC’s International Student Scholarship and other scholarships via AwardSpring.
+Check our scholarship listing for details on what scholarships may or may not require U.S. citizenship.

 Federal aid (such as Pell Grants, Work Study and Direct Loans) is limited to U.S. citizens or eligible non-citizens.
 Many scholarships and loans from public and private sources are also restricted to U.S. citizens.
 International students will find little information available about financial aid because of citizenship limitations, but listed below are some online resources that can help.

 - International Student Exchange & Study Abroad Resource Center

 - eduPASS: The SmartStudent Guide to Studying in the USA

 - Study Abroad Loans

 Be careful what information you give online.
 You should not have to pay to apply for scholarships or loans (other than interest rates or origination fees) and anything guaranteed or available to everyone should signal a red flag.
 Check FinAid.org for information on how to protect yourself from scams and identity theft.

 To apply for admission at EWC, International Students need to complete the application process.